Skip to Content

 How to diagnose the problem?
 Remove the spark plug and turn over the engine slowly.

 There are four liquids that could be in the cylinder, Gas, Oil, Coolant, and Water.
-Checking which you have will help you determine what has failed.
+Checking what you have will help you determine what has failed.

 Gas

 Common reasons for gas to fill the cylinder include a worn-out leaking carburetor needle seal and seat.
-This is easy to diagnose, remove the float bowl and set the float to the off position.
-If fuel flows, you found the source of the problem.
+This is easy to diagnose; remove the float bowl and set the float to the off position.
+If fuel flows, you find the source of the problem.
 Replacing is simple too, but always replace the needle, seat, and seat o-ring seal together.

 ATV float adjusting